Examining the Nature and Mechanisms of Psychotic Experiences in Borderline Personality Disorder

 What if I have any concerns or complaints about the study?

-If you have a concern about any aspect of this study, or would like more information, please contact the researchers who will do their best to answer your questions (details provided below).
+If you have concerns about any aspect of this study, you should ask to speak to the researchers who will do their best to answer your questions (details provided below).
+If you remain unhappy and wish to complain formally, you can do this by contacting the Chief Investigator Paul Fletcher (for contact details see below).

 Please contact: